sumn2u/learn-javascript/en/interview-questions/basic-level.md

 ### 4.8.
 How can you make an AJAX request in JavaScript?

-**Answer:** AJAX stands for Asynchronous JavaScript and XML.
+**Answer:** [AJAX](../miscellaneous/api-ajax.md) stands for Asynchronous JavaScript and XML.
 It is a set of web development techniques using many web technologies on the client-side to create asynchronous web applications.
-With Ajax, web applications can send and retrieve data from a server asynchronously (in the background) without interfering with the display and behavior of the existing page.
+With AJAX, web applications can send and retrieve data from a server asynchronously (in the background) without interfering with the display and behavior of the existing page.

 You can make AJAX requests using the XMLHttpRequest object or by using the fetch API.
 Here's an example using fetch: